versioneye/versioneye_maven_plugin/README.md

 ![VersionEye Dependencies](src/site/images/VersionEyeDependencies.png)

 Besides that, the plugin will add a project_id and project_key to the versioneye.properties file.
 The project_id is the connection between your pom.xml and the VersionEye project.

+## Update

 With this command here you can update an existing VersionEye project:

 ```
 mvn versioneye:update
 ```
 That will simply update the existing VersionEye project with the dependencies from your pom.xml.
+It will NOT change your pom.xml.

 ## Feedback